shivam534/Url_shortner/README.md

 After login user get a token which can be used in any service with in 1hrs, however accesing the shorturl is public.

-User can also see how many people have accessed your short url.
+User can also see how many people have accessed thier short url.